The Excel SKEW function calculates the skewness of the distribution of a supplied set of values.

 This gives the result 0.863378312, indicating that the data set has a positive skew.

-Further information and examples of the Excel Skew function can be found on the Microsoft Office website.
+For further details and examples of the Excel Skew function, see the Microsoft Office website.

 If you get an error from the Excel Skew function this is likely to be one of the following: